|

 Hades will no longer be needed after the day of judgment.
 First,

-there will be no more death, for on that day death shall be defeated, there
+there will be no more death, for on that day death shall be defeated,

-no more need for a realm in which to house the dead.
+be no more need for a realm in which to house the dead.
 The second

 reason why Hades will no longer be needed is because there are two other